Here’s what you need to know when you rent a car in New Zealand.

 In my opinion, you must rent a car in New Zealand to have complete freedom over your own itinerary and activities.
 By choosing to rent a car in New Zealand, you can drive wherever and whenever you’d like, and organize the trip entirely on your own terms.
 It’s easier to escape the crowds by not traveling on a large tour bus, and you can visit new places that you discover on a whim.

 Once you arrange your New Zealand car rental, be sure to familiarize yourself with the rules of the road, which go beyond driving on the left.
 Use your common sense and stay safe out there.
 Don’t create any hazards or contribute to the crazy tourist stories out there when visitors act erratic or foolish.
+If you’re looking for more tips for traveling around New Zealand, check out this amazing guide about travel in New Zealand.

 PIN one of these images to Pinterest for future reference.
 Click the top left corner.